KhaledSaeed004/goqr/README.md

 ## Project Status

 - QR versions `1–9` are fully tested and scannable.
-- Higher versions are implemented structurally and generate successfully, but are currently considered experimental.
+- Higher versions are implemented structurally and generate successfully, but are considered experimental.

 ---